Jhaprince/Jhaprince.github.io/_pages/about.md

 <details>
   <summary><b>Reliability</b></summary>
-  Developing and analyzing both adversarial attacks and defense mechanisms to ensure that models remain robust and secure under various conditions.
+  Investigating the robustness of ML models against various attacks, such as adversarial attacks, backdoor attacks, and inference attacks.
+This includes developing effective defense mechanisms to ensure models perform reliably in diverse conditions.
 </details>

 <details>
   <summary><b>Interpretability</b></summary>
   Enhancing the transparency of machine learning models by understanding how features contribute to their predictions.
-This enables clearer communication of model behavior, making it easier for humans to understand and trust these systems.
+This promotes clearer communication of model behavior, fostering trust in automated systems.
 </details>

 <details>
   <summary><b>Causality</b></summary>
-  Moving beyond interpretability, I explore how to uncover the underlying cause-and-effect relationships between model inputs and outputs.
-This allows for meaningful interventions, ensuring that models are safety-aligned and behave predictably when inputs are adjusted.
+  Exploring the cause-and-effect relationships between model inputs and outputs to enable meaningful interventions.
+This ensures that models are safety-aligned and behave predictably in response to changes in inputs.
 </details>

 <details>
   <summary><b>Misuse Prevention</b></summary>
-  Investigating methods to prevent malicious misuse of models, with a focus on techniques such as safety alignment and watermarking to safeguard models from unauthorized exploitation.
+  Examining methods to prevent malicious misuse of models, focusing on techniques such as safety alignment and watermarking to protect models from unauthorized exploitation.
 </details>